harness/developer-hub/docs/continuous-delivery/get-started/service-licensing-for-cd.md

 - **Support Tickets:** Submit feedback via our support portal.
 - **Surveys:** Participate in customer satisfaction surveys when prompted.

-### Q20: What if I disagree with the usage data shown on the new licensing page?
+### What if I disagree with the usage data shown on the new licensing page?

-**A:** If you believe there is a discrepancy in your usage data:
+If you believe there is a discrepancy in your usage data:

 - **Review Details:** Check the detailed reports available to understand the metrics.
 - **Contact Support:** Reach out to our support team for assistance.